fastruby/blog/_posts/2020-11-24-how-to-pitch-an-upgrade-to-your-boss.md

 Hopefully both you and your boss now understand why a Rails upgrade is important and they’re asking you how to get it done.

-If you want to upgrade your application without delaying your product development, then hire FastRuby.io.
+If you want to upgrade your application without delaying your product development, then hire [FastRuby.io](https://www.fastruby.io/).

 We have upgraded over 80 applications since 2012 and specialize in upgrading large applications without interrupting the development team.
+If you enjoyed this article, check out my [website](https://zachgoldie.com/).